gonX/django-esi/README.md

 ### Getting Response Data

 Sometimes you may want to also get the internal response object from an ESI response.
 For example to inspect the response header.
 For that simply set the `request_config.also_return_response` to `True` and then call the endpoint.
-This works in the same way for both `.result()` and `.result_all_pages()`
+This works in the same way for both `.result()` and `.results()`

 ```python
 from esi.clients import EsiClientProvider